Quick History Of Stand Up Paddle Boarding

 When they arrived at Fort Donelson, they found that Confederate General Henry Heth had removed all Union flags from the fort.
 Grant ordered his troops to carry the Flag back to America as a symbol of victory.

 The American Flag quickly became known as “The General’s Flag.”
-In 1877, American Captain Robert E. Lee led his troops in a successful invasion of Cuba during the Spanish-American War.
+In 1877, American Captain Robert E. Lee led his troops in successfully invading Cuba during the Spanish-American War.
 One of Lee’s officers was Major George Washington Custis Lee, who took charge of the Flag while on the campaign.

 After the war, Captain Lee donated the Flag to the United States Military Academy at West Point.
 The American Flag quickly became known as “The West Point Flag.”
 It was not until 1912 that President William Howard Taft authorized the design and display of an official national flag.